L. Special Academic Arrangements

 A student must petition the Committee on Honors and Academic Standing for permission to complete the requirements of two major programs.
 The Petition to Complete the Requirements of Two Majors is available on the University Registrar's Forms & Petitions site.
 A student contemplating the completion of two majors should bear in mind that doing so will almost invariably limit the opportunities for a wider distribution of studies over different subjects.

-It is not possible to offer as two majors a combined major with one of its component majors.
+It is not possible to petition to complete two majors when one of the majors is combined with one of its component majors.
 For example, a major in Economics and Mathematics cannot be joined with a second major in either Economics or Mathematics.
 Similarly, a student completing a major that permits the inclusion of a concentration of courses from another major or program cannot also major in that second major or program.
-For example, a major in Sociology with Psychology cannot have a second major in Psychology.
+For example, a major in Psychology cannot have a second major in Neuroscience.
 A Special Divisional Major may not be offered as one of two majors.

 A petition for two majors should show clearly how the requirements for each of the two programs will be met, and petitioners should consult the appropriate directors of undergraduate studies.
 The completion of two majors does not result in the award of two degrees; a student who completes a major that leads to the award of the B.A. degree and another major that leads to the award of the B.S. degree may choose the degree to be conferred.
+Students are strongly encouraged to consult with their residential college dean and with the director of undergraduate studies in both majors.
 A petition to complete the requirements of two majors should be made only after the student’s plans are definite, but no later than the due date for course schedules in the student’s final term of enrollment.
 Petitions submitted after this deadline will be accepted only by exceptional action of the Committee on Honors and Academic Standing and will be fined $50.

 A student may not petition for permission to complete the requirements of more than two major programs.